-Due largely to a strong science-based management approach, salmon in Alaska persist.
-However, it is difficult for many stakeholders of Alaska’s salmon system to readily access up-to-date, accurate or integrated information.
-Existing information is often fragmented and/or ignores a significant body of indigenous knowledge.
+Unlike most global salmon stocks, salmon in Alaska are sustainable across much of their historic range–largely due to a long tradition of community stewardship and a science-based management system.
+However, access to up-to-date, accurate or integrated information about salmon in Alaska can be difficult, as existing information is often fragmented and/or ignores a significant body of indigenous knowledge.
 In addition, due to insufficient interdisciplinary methods to process available data, there are still salmon science and management/policy questions that have not been addressed.

 Consequently, these knowledge gaps leave many stakeholders inadequately informed about the status of salmon.
 This undermines their ability to equitably and knowledgeably participate in management decisions such as resource allocation, policy creation, and governance.
 Through a knowledge synthesis, SASAP seeks to provide an up-to-date interdisciplinary perspective on Alaska’s salmon systems and the people who rely on them to inform systematic salmon reporting programs at the state and national levels.